 - 2 stalks celery, finely chopped

-- 3 Tbs. gf Vegan Worcestershire sauce OR2 Tbs. soy sauce plus 1 Tbs. balsamic vinegar
+- 3 tablespoon gluten-free vegan worcestershire sauce or 2 tablespoons soy sauce plus 1 tablespoon balsamic vinegar

-- 1 tsp. each paprika, garlic powder, Italian seasoning
+- 1 teaspoon each paprika, garlic powder, and Italian seasoning

-- 2 Tbs. chickpea flour plus 2 Tbs. water
+- 2 tablespoons chickpea flour plus 2 tablespoons water

 - Prepare the marinara sauce.
 Combine the flax seed and the warm water in a mug or small bowl.
 Mix and let stand for 10 minutes until it becomes a gel.
 This is your binder.